gbedwell/intmap/README.md

 ```

 ## Licensing
-This software is licensed under the BSD 3-Clause License (see LICENSE).
+This software is licensed under the GPL-3 License (see LICENSE).
 It additionally relies on several third-party tools, which are governed by their own licenses.
 See <code>THIRD_PARTY_LICENSES.md</code> for details.